DFRobot/pxt-DFRobot_HuskyLens/README.md

 ```

-* HuskyLens retrieves the parameters of the center box on the screen from the result
+* HuskyLens retrieves the parameters of the center box on the screen from the result.

 ```blocks